Clinical-Genomics/statina/README.md

 ### Demo

 Once installed, you can setup NIPTool by running a few commands using the included command line interface.
-Given you have a MongoDB server listening on the default port (27017), this is how you would setup a fully working NIPYool demo:
+Given you have a MongoDB server listening on the default port (27017), this is how you would setup a fully working NIPTool demo:

 ```bash
 nipt -c NIPTool/tests/fixtures/nipt_config.yaml load batch -b NIPTool/tests/fixtures/valid_fluffy.csv